influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## Single node or cluster?

-If your InfluxDB performance requires at least one of the following:
+If your InfluxDB performance requires any of the following, a single node may not support your needs:

 - more than 750,000 writes per second
-- more than 100 moderate* queries ([see Query guides](#query-guidelines))
+- more than 100 moderate queries ([see Query guides](#query-guidelines))
 - more than 10,000,000 [series cardinality](/influxdb/v1.7/concepts/glossary/#series-cardinality)

-A single node may not support performance at this scale.
  We recommend InfluxDB Enterprise, which supports multiple data nodes (a cluster) across multiple server cores.
 InfluxDB Enterprise distributes multiple copies of your data across a cluster, providing high-availability and redundancy, so an unavailable node doesn't significantly impact the cluster.
 Please contact us at <sales@influxdb.com> for assistance tuning your system.

 If you want a single node instance of InfluxDB that's fully open source, requires fewer writes, queries, and unique series than listed above, and do **not require** redundancy, we recommend InfluxDB OSS (open source).